 Now, I have no idea what was going on behind the scenes.
 But I've seen these scenes before.

-Does anyone remember Don Regan?
-He was Ronald Reagan's Treasury secretary and later became chief of staff.
+Does anyone remember Don Regan? (search) He was Ronald Reagan's Treasury secretary and later became chief of staff.
 He came over from Merrill Lynch – a big company -- but he ran into a big obstacle: Nancy Reagan.
 He ticked her off and suddenly he was off the team.